joshmorgan1000/UTKH/THEORY.md

 - **Superposition:** UTKH posits that particles exist in superposition because their resonances span multiple harmonic states until observed.

-- **Zero-Point Energy:** Ever-present resonances maintaining a baseline "vibrational state" seemlessly link the Casimir Effect and quantum fluctuations to the kutonic framework.
+- **Zero-Point Energy:** Ever-present resonances maintaining a baseline "vibrational state" seamlessly link the Casimir Effect and quantum fluctuations to the kutonic framework.
 This perspective suggests that zero-point energy is not merely a quantum artifact but a manifestation of underlying harmonic dynamics inherent to the universe.

 ---